unlock-protocol/unlock/unlock-protocol-com/blog/guildxyz-telegram.md

 ![guild-2-gif](/images/blog/guildxyz-telegram/guild2.gif)

 After you've done the above, there will be a chat ID in the Telegram chat.
 (It'll look something like `-12345678`.)
-Copy the chat ID, hop back over the the Guild.xyz site, paste the chat ID into the box, and save.
+Copy the chat ID, hop back over the Guild.xyz site, paste the chat ID into the box, and save.

 ![guild-3-jpg](/images/blog/guildxyz-telegram/guild3.jpg)